apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Escaped killer Danelo Cavalcante caught after 13-day manhunt in Pennsylvania**
+**Here’s why Apple’s charger switch is such a big deal**

-You can read more about it [here](https://www.washingtonpost.com/nation/2023/09/13/danelo-cavalcante-escape-captured-pennsylvania/).
+You can read more about it [here](https://www.cnn.com/2023/09/13/tech/iphone-15-usb-c-charging/index.html).

 ## Requirements
 - Python 3.8